neeleshverma/neeleshverma.github.io/_research/CrackFusion.md

 custom: 'true'
 custom_remark: 'Ongoing (To be submitted to ECCV 2024)'
 permalink: /research/CrackFusion
-excerpt: 'This paper introduces a novel approach using Diffusion models to enhance crack detection by modifying the reverse diffusion process and incorporating information from the original image to generate precise crack segmentation maps.
-We also propose RefineNet, a model that enforces the segmentation map to have the same topological structure as the ground truth.'
+excerpt: 'The paper introduces a novel approach using diffusion models to create accurate crack segmentation maps by leveraging original image data during reverse diffusion.
+A "RefineNet" model then ensures the generated maps at each timestep align topologically with actual crack structures.'
 date: 2024-03-07
 venue: 'ECCV 2024'
 ---